opencdms-dev/legacy-opencdms-api/README.md

 - visit `localhost:5070/docs` for swagger api documentation
 - Surface api is mounted on path `localhost:5070/surface/*`
 - Mch api is mounted on path `localhost:5070/mch/*`

+`.surface_db.env` file sets the credentials for the surface postgres database `.mch_db.env` file sets the credentials for the mch mysql database

 ### NOTE